ADNANLH/E-commerce-App/README.md

 # E-commerce-App
-this is and application developed by reactJS of an Ecommarce application
+this is an application developed by reactJS of an Ecommarce application